 Course Name: The Big Questions in Physics

+Course Number: 529

+Credits: .5

-Target Audience: Any student whom has successfully completed any physics course at PHS.
+Target Audience: Any student who has successfully completed any physics course at PHS.

-Description: The goal of this course is simple: To tap in to what excites physicists (and future physicists!) through addressing some of the biggest questions in physics today.
-Modern advancements in technology and theory coupled with fundamental physics theory we are faced some pressing questions of the universe.
+Description: The goal of this course is simple: To tap into what excites physicists (and future physicists!) through addressing some of the biggest questions in physics today.
+Modern advancements in technology and theory coupled with fundamental physics theory we are faced with some pressing questions of the universe.
 Is the Universe infinite?
 Are there parallel universes?
 Do aliens exist?
 We will explore such topics as the big bang theory, time travel, relativity, extraterrestrial life, gravitational waves, and string theory.

-Course Name: Science Olympiad 2020
+Course Name: Science Olympiad

+Course Number: 5154

+Credits: .5